How to start a bakery and make money from it

 Charging the correct prices is the foundation of having a profitable business.
 Here are some factors to consider when pricing your baked goods and projecting profit.

-These costs cover ingredients and labor, utility bills, leasing, equipment maintenance, cleaning products, and marketing costs.
+These costs cover ingredients and labour, utility bills, leasing, equipment maintenance, cleaning products, and marketing costs.
 There will be three types of overhead costs to consider:

 Fixed costs - those that don't change month to month, such as rent and utility bills.

-Variable costs - costs that increase once the business takes off, such as the number of ingredients, additional labor, and packaging.
+Variable costs - costs that increase once the business takes off, such as the number of ingredients, additional labour, and packaging.

-Startup costs - are spent during the early days of your baking business, such as equipment or paying a real estate broker to find you a place.
+Start-up costs - spent during the early days of your baking biz, such as equipment or paying a real estate broker to find you a place.

-To determine how much you cost your products, get the Cost of Goods Sold (COGS).
+In order to determine how much you cost your products, make sure to get the Cost of Goods Sold (COGS).
 This is directly tied to your profit margins, revenue, and inventory management.
 At the minimum, your price should be able to cover your COGS.

 A good formula to remember is:

-Cost per serving + Labor cost per item + Overhead costs (variable costs + fixed costs) + Startup costs
+Cost per serving + Labour cost per item + Overhead costs (variable costs + fixed costs) + Startup costs

 Profit margins help determine how much you can make per sale.
 Depending on the industry, a 10% profit margin is average, and a 20% profit margin is good.
 Make sure to strike a balance between getting the profit you need and meeting realistic prices for customers.